aws-samples/amazon-managed-service-for-apache-flink-examples/python/GettingStarted/README.md

 2. Run `mvn package` once, from this directory.
 This step is required to download the jar dependencies - the Kinesis connector in this case
 3. Set the environment variable `IS_LOCAL=true`.
 You can do from the prompt or in the run profile of the IDE
 4. Run `main.py`

+You can also run the python script directly from the command line, like `python main.py`.
+This still require running `mvn package` before.

+If you are using Virtual Environments, make sure the to select the venv as a runtime in your IDE.

 If you forget the set the environment variable `IS_LOCAL=true` or forget to run `mvn package` the application fails on start.